micmejia/bible-dump/NKJV/Jeremiah/Jer 5.md

 "Declare this in the house of Jacob And proclaim it in Judah, saying,

 ###### 21
-'Hear this now, O foolish people, Without [^e]understanding, Who have eyes and see not, And who have ears and hear not:
+'Hear this now, O foolish people, Without understanding, Who have eyes and see not, And who have ears and hear not:

 ###### 22
 Do you not fear Me?' says the Lord.
 'Will you not tremble at My presence, Who have placed the sand as the bound of the sea, By a perpetual decree, that it cannot pass beyond it?
 And though its waves toss to and fro, Yet they cannot prevail; Though they roar, yet they cannot pass over it.